 Hi, I'm Andrea Soranidis.
 Welcome to The Petite Cook!

-I used to be a marketing manager, then I became a food blogger, The Petite Cook.
+I used to be a marketing manager, then I became a food & travel blogger, The Petite Cook.

 I go nowhere without my camera, delicious food adventures are always around the corner.
-And I need to shoot a picture, or two, or thousand.
+And I need to shoot a picture, or two, or thousands.

 About The Blog